 Employee engagement.
 The holy grail that every company strives for.
 Yet this term doesn't have a universal definition that everyone agrees on.
 Here at Blink, we define employee engagement as a combination of two parts:

-- Attitude — the commitment a worker feels towards the company
+- Attitude — the commitment a worker feels toward the company

 - Behavior — the effort that an employee is willing to invest in their job

-But how do you build a workplace that aligns the commitment and behavior of workers with the goals of the organization?
+But how do you build a workplace that aligns the attitude and the behavior of workers with the goals of the organization?
 And how can you protect your business from factors that diminish employee engagement?

 By starting with the fundamental drivers of employee engagement.
 There are certain conditions that, if present in the workplace, can lead to happy, engaged, and more productive employees.
 And in this post, we'll take a look at what these are.

 Workplaces are changing fast.
 Millennials are rising into leadership roles and Gen Z employees will soon make up 27% of the overall workforce.
 If you want to engage your employees, it's important to ditch traditional processes in favor of modern employee engagement techniques.

 But what actually are modern engagement drivers?
 What does it really mean to drive employee engagement?